-Do me a favor and try clearing your cache.
-You can clean cache by deleting the vrchat folder within
+First, let's clear your cache.
+You can clean cache by deleting the folders within

 C:\Users\[Your Username]\AppData\LocalLow\VRChat.
 AppData is a hidden folder, and you may have to enable visibility of hidden folders in Windows Folder Options.
 The easiest method to find this folder is by pasting this into your Windows Explorer address bar:

 In that folder, delete all folders, but don't delete any text files!

 Now, let’s clear VRChat settings (PlayerPrefs).
 On Windows, open the regedit app and delete

 HKEY_CURRENT_USER\Software\VRChat\vrchat.
 Please be careful when editing your registry, this can potentially damage your computer.